 Our client, a commercial property developer, had entered into a contract of insurance for coverage at a large apartment block.
 The insurance broker attempted to auto-renew the policy however coverage was questioned, and our client took steps to cancel the policy.

 The insurance broker sought to claim for the full annual premium by instructing, first a debt collection agency and then a large national law firm, who issued a winding-up petition against our client.

 We were able to argue that the petition was misguided as it was a disputed debt and that the proper process had not been followed.
 Our application for an injunction to prevent notice of the petition from being published was successful, and the Claimants agreed to withdraw the petition and pay our client’s costs of defending the action.

 Contact our court lawyers

 Being involved in a dispute can be challenging for a business of any size, so you need a specialist team of expert lawyers that can put your mind at ease.
 Three Graces Legal strive to take at least some of the difficulty out of your situation and obtain the best outcome for you and your business.
-To speak to a solicitor that can help, call us now on 0151 659 1070 or complete our online enquiry form and we will get back to you right away.
+For free initial advice, call us now on 0151 659 1070 or complete our online enquiry form and we will get back to you right away.
 We look forward to getting you the advice and assistance you need.